 Appraise lab signage for flammables, corrosives, “No food or drink”, and PPE requirements.
 Emergency contacts should be posted.
 Other records the lab should maintain include SOPs, internal lab safety training, chemical inventory, and SDSs.

 Records for Unwanted Materials Containers should include the chemical name and accumulation start date.
 Keep flammable and corrosive unwanted materials separate.
 Keep metal bearing materials separated from other unwanted materials.
 Do not leave unwanted materials collection containers uncapped.
 Notify EHS to pick up unwanted materials 5 months from the accumulation start date.

 Consider overall lab hygiene practices.
 Avoid loose clothing and hair styles.
 Protect your feet by wearing closed toes shoes.
 Do not eat, drink, apply cosmetics or manipulate contact lenses in the lab.
 These are common routes of exposure that can be easily avoided with good lab hygiene.

 If the internal lab inspection raises any questions or concerns, call EHS for help.
-To schedule a lab inspections with EHS call or e-mail Jennifer Meyer, Lab Safety Coordinator.
+To schedule a lab inspections with EHS call or e-mail Jerry Goodwin, or the Lab Safety Coordinator.